fastrgv/Portable-OpenAL-Sound/README.md

 --------------------------

 ## SoundFiles
-Kick & choir sound is from freesound.org, so is covered by the Creative Commons Noncommercial License;  see http://creativecommons.org/licenses/by-nc/3.0/legalcode/
+Kick & choir sounds are from freesound.org, so are covered by the Creative Commons Noncommercial License;  see http://creativecommons.org/licenses/by-nc/3.0/legalcode/